ess-dmsc-dram/lewis-misc/docker/epics-base/README.md

 / # . /init.sh
 ac28333e09e1:/# ps aux
 PID   USER     TIME   COMMAND
-    1 root       0:00 /init -s -g /bin/sh
+    1 root       0:00 /tini -s -g -- /bin/sh
    11 root       0:00 /bin/sh
    12 root       0:00 ps aux
 ac28333e09e1:/# exit
 $
 ```
-Note that `/init` has replaced `sh` as the PID 1 process, and you are now in a new shell (which defaulted to `/bin/sh` because no parameters were passed to `/init.sh`).
-Nevertheless, a single `exit` shuts down the container since the old shell is gone.
+Note that `/tini` has replaced `sh` as the PID 1 process, and you are now in a new shell (which defaulted to `/bin/sh` because no parameters were passed to `/init.sh`).
+Nevertheless, a single `exit` shuts down the container since the old shell is gone and /tini shuts down when its child process does.

 ## Usage